mukulsidhu3/android-logger-lib/README.md

 # Logger library

 A lightweight, visually appealing, powerful, and flexible logger for Android that can print logs to Logcat, Console, and Files.
+This is a simple library that will allow Android apps or libraries to store log messages into the log file so that developers can detect where the problems, warnings and errors are occurring

 # Quick Start
 To initialize and create LogFile.